instana/envcheck/cmd/envcheckctl/README.md

 agentStatus
 - "Running"=13

-# Lists the distribution of helm chart versions and number of pods
+# Chart versions indicates the distribution of chart versions throughout the cluster.
+A discrepancy in this can be indicative of an incomplete rollout and explain inconsistencies in collection across hosts.
 chartVersions
 - "1.2.45"=13

-# Distribution of cniPlugin
+# CNI Plugins can indicate potential factors that impact network routing and policy.
+In particular this can effect the routing of trace to local agents and the collection of various metrics by agent.
   cniPlugins
 - "cilium"=19

-# Distribution of container Runtimes
+# Container runtimes provides insight into what container runtimes are in use in the cluster and can be used as a point of investigation relating to container metrics.
 containerRuntimes
 - "containerd://1.6.6"=19

-# Distribution of nodes types
+# Node types provides insight into the size of nodes used in the cluster.
+Particularly small nodes (e.g. 4-8GB) can be an indicator as to why the agent may not be running or has a high restart rate due to OOMKill.
 instanceTypes
 - "c5.12xlarge"=4
 - "m5.4xlarge"=9
 - "m5.large"=3
 - "m5.xlarge"=3

-# Distribution of kernels on nodes
+# Kernel versions can provide insights into potential known issues such as container throttling behaviour.
 kernels
 - "5.4.231-137.341.amzn2.x86_64"=19

-# Distribution of kubelets on nodes
+# Kubelet lets us know that the cluster is aligned and consistent in it's release.
 kubelet
 - "v1.22.17-eks-48e63af"=19

-# Distribution of os images on nodes
+# OS Images informs us on the OS and can indicate packages and standard security configuration.
 osImages
 - "Amazon Linux 2"=19

-# Distribution of pods statuses
+# Pods statuses inform us how many pods are not in a state other than running
 podStatus
 - "Running"=256